Kitware/VolView/src/segmentation/README.md

 preserve locked neighbors.
 Processes preserve voxels already held by other segments.
 Import matches existing segment identities by exact name, sharing appearance and locks across images.

+## Labelmap interchange

+Composed labelmaps use unsigned 8-bit voxels for up to 255 labels and unsigned 16-bit voxels for 256 through 65535 labels.
+Zero is background.
+Imported 16-bit labels are preserved until they are split into independent binary masks;
+editable masks and their saved-session files remain byte-sized.

+Export packs whole masks into separate files when they overlap.
+A part beyond 65535 labels is split at that capacity.
+The export plan records these reasons separately, so capacity splitting is not reported as overlap.